2005 Indonesian beheadings of Christian girls: The attack

-The three teenagers were walking to a private Christian school in Central Sulawesi province with their friend named Noviana Malewa, 15, when they were attacked by a group of six masked men armed with machetes.
+The three teenagers were walking to a private Christian school in Central Sulawesi province with their friend, Noviana Malewa, 15, when they were attacked by a group of six masked men armed with machetes.
 The attackers left one of the girls' heads outside a church.
 A note was left with the severed heads, which were dumped in plastic bags in the girls' village, which stated: "Wanted: 100 more heads, teenaged or adult, male or female; blood shall be answered with blood, soul with soul, head with head."
 Malewa, the youngest, survived the attack with serious wounds to her neck.
 The surviving girl was able to describe the attackers to the police.

 Five suspects, including a former military police officer, were arrested and later released for lack of evidence, although three were subsequently re-arrested.
-The trial of three men, Irwanto Irano, Lilik Purwanto and Hasanuddin began in November 2006.
+The trial of three men, Irwanto Irano, Lilik Purwanto and Hasanuddin, began in November 2006.
 In February 2007, prosecutors recommended 20-year jail sentences for all three defendants.
 The prosecutors said they were not seeking the death penalty because the defendants had shown remorse and been forgiven by the victims' families.
-The sentences were passed on March 21, 2007.
+The sentences were passed on 21 March 2007.
 Hasanuddin was given 20 years for planning the attack, while two accomplices were given 14 years.
 Hasanuddin had told the court he helped plan the attack, but he denied allegations he masterminded it.

 On going to jail, Hasanuddin said "It's not a problem (if I am being sentenced to prison) because this is a part of our struggle."
 Hasanuddin was the leader of the regional Islamic jihadist group Jemaah Islamiyah (JI) for the Poso district.